 When a first baby is born, so is a new mother.
 The transition to motherhood can be a tough one that is impossible to be fully prepared for.
-As you become a mother, you take on a completely new identity.
+As you become a mother, you take on an entirely new identity.
 It is a new phase of life that comes with new challenges, emotions, and growth.

 As a Neonatal Intensive Care Unit occupational therapist, I find that I take care of the mothers just as much as I take care of the babies.
 If not most mothers, many are prepared with the tangibles: a place for the new baby to sleep, clothes for the new baby to wear, bottles, and diapers.
 But it is impossible to fully prepare for the emotional transition that takes place.
 New moms are met with a little baby who is completely dependent and a barrage of new and different emotions that you may not fully understand.

-Studies show that actual structural changes occur in a new mom’s brain because of the release of hormones after giving birth.
-This results in an increase in the volume of grey matter in the parts of the brain that are associated with empathy and mom’s sensitivity to the baby.
-These structural changes actually help mommy to bond with the baby.
-This may be an unfamiliar sensation as the brain is literally being re-wired.
+Studies show that structural changes occur in a new mom’s brain because of the release of hormones after giving birth.1 This results in an increase in the volume of grey matter in the parts of the brain that are associated with empathy and mom’s sensitivity to the baby.
+These structural changes may actually help mommy bond with the baby.
+This may be an unfamiliar sensation as the brain is being rewired.
 Some experts have likened the transition to motherhood as a “phase” of life, like adolescence, where significant changes occur.
-There’s a lot of emphasis placed on the transition to adolescence, such as books written on the topic and a lot of supports in place.
+There’s a lot of emphases placed on the transition to adolescence, such as books written on the topic and many supports in place.
 But there is very little support provided for the transition into motherhood!

 Beware of Unrealistic Expectations

-It is so important that you do not place unrealistic expectations on yourself, resulting in self-judgment and feelings of despair.
-These expectations can easily turn into the baby blues and be confused with postpartum depression.
-If you suspect that you feel truly depressed, please check with your healthcare professional.
+It is important that you do not place unrealistic expectations on yourself, resulting in self-judgment and feelings of despair.
+These expectations can easily turn into baby blues and be confused with postpartum depression.
+If you suspect you are truly depressed, please check with your healthcare professional.